graphql-java/graphql-java/README.md

 * [graphql-rxjava](https://github.com/nfl/graphql-rxjava): An execution strategy that makes it easier to use rxjava's Observable

+* [graphql-java-reactive](https://github.com/bsideup/graphql-java-reactive): An execution strategy which is based on Reactive Streams.
+Project is evolving.

 * [graphql-java-annotations](https://github.com/graphql-java/graphql-java-annotations): Annotations-based syntax for GraphQL schema definition.

 * [graphql-java-servlet](https://github.com/graphql-java/graphql-java-servlet): Servlet that automatically exposes a schema dynamically built from GraphQL queries and mutations.